 The key takeaway from our Hoxx VPN review is that Hoxx is less of a VPN and more of a proxy service.
 And those two terms are not synonymous.
 More importantly, proxies are largely services that you want to avoid at all costs because although there’s no evidence of Hoxx using data nefariously, many free proxies do just that.

 Should you use Hoxx?
 Probably not.
-If you are serious about using a VPN, use a well-reviewed product with real privacy features—even if it does cost you a few dollars per month.
+If you are serious about using a VPN, use a well-reviewed product (they can be affordable too!) with real privacy features—even if it does cost you a few dollars per month.